 Every year the general consensus is the parade costumes get better and from this year’s word on the street, it rings true.
 Many of us agreed we have definitely seen positive changes and growth over the years.

 As I was working on mine, here is the first Parade post I saw on by a Belize Home for Us blog.
 John took lots of great pictures “The Street Parade” in San Pedro, Ambergris Caye, Belize.
-For beginning of Parade pics on the beach here is number two from Bound for Belize blog San Pedro is at its best when there is a parade going on, Part 1 and Bob posted a second one with some great park action – San Pedro’s post-parade is pretty in pink in the park — and blue, yellow, orange . . .
+For the beginning of the Parade pics on the beach here is number two from Bound for Belize blog San Pedro is at its best when there is a parade going on, Part 1 and Bob posted a second one with some great park action – San Pedro’s post-parade is pretty in pink in the park – and blue, yellow, orange . . .
 Part 2.

 Last but not least, here are two moon pictures one from Saturday night after the fashion show when it was almost full and then last night’s eclipse.
 I started watching it in town and finished watching it at home.
 It was a pretty cool sight.
 I can’t wait to see what the pro photographers come up with for moon pics.
 Watch Tony Rath Photography and Conch Creative for possible shots.
 Tony has a great one from a few years back in Dangriga.